maxbre/git_how_to/readme.md

 # my little reminder...
 ***
-# ...about some git basics: just scarping the surface!
+# ...about some git basics: just scraping the surface!

 freely inspired and somehow taken from: